Great Lakes: Invasive species

 Since the 19th century, an estimated 160 new species have found their way into the Great Lakes ecosystem; many have become invasive; the overseas ship ballast and ship hull parasitism are causing severe economic and ecological impacts.
 According to the Inland Seas Education Association, on average a new species enters the Great Lakes every eight months.
 Introductions into the Great Lakes include the zebra mussel, which was first discovered in 1988, and quagga mussel in 1989.
 Since 2000, the invasive quagga mussel has smothered the bottom of Lake Michigan almost from shore to shore, and their numbers are estimated at 900 trillion.
 The mollusks are efficient filter feeders, competing with native mussels and reducing available food and spawning grounds for fish.
 In addition, the mussels may be a nuisance to industries by clogging pipes.
 The U.S. Fish and Wildlife Service estimated in 2007 that the economic impact of the zebra mussel could be about $5 billion over the next decade.
+The state of Michigan has had to develop legislation and regulations to help protect against these invasive species.
+Aquatic invasive species regulations in Michigan have been put in place to combat the influx of species.

 The alewife first entered the system west of Lake Ontario via 19th-century canals.
 By the 1960s, the small silver fish had become a familiar nuisance to beach goers across Lakes Michigan, Huron, and Erie.
 Periodic mass die-offs result in vast numbers of the fish washing up on shore; estimates by various governments have placed the percentage of Lake Michigan's biomass which was made up of alewives in the early 1960s as high as 90%.
-In the late 1960s, the various state and federal governments began stocking several species of salmonids, including the native lake trout as well as non-native chinook and coho salmon; by the 1980s, alewife populations had dropped drastically.
+In the late 1960s, the various state and federal governments began stocking several species of salmonids, including the native lake trout as well as non-native Chinook and coho salmon; by the 1980s, alewife populations had dropped drastically.
 The ruffe, a small percid fish from Eurasia, became the most abundant fish species in Lake Superior's Saint Louis River within five years of its detection in 1986.
 Its range, which has expanded to Lake Huron, poses a significant threat to the lower lake fishery.
 Five years after first being observed in the St. Clair River, the round goby can now be found in all of the Great Lakes.
 The goby is considered undesirable for several reasons: it preys upon bottom-feeding fish, overruns optimal habitat, spawns multiple times a season, and can survive poor water quality conditions.